akankshayadav23/Tableau-Sales-Data-Analysis/README.md

 # Tableau-Sales-Data-Analysis
-Tableau Visulization of Sales Data Analysis which has KPI and Monthly Sales and Yearly Sales also used a parameter.
+Tableau Visulization of Sales Data Analysis which has KPI and Monthly Sales and Yearly Sales and also used a dynamic Parameter.